HwWobbe/WipHww/README.md

 * TftDfN(otes): If(NotMLS) Then(use backChannel)
 * * 03.08: emerging BusinessPlan (in conjunction with AdManCa) discussions
 * * * 03.11: common AdMan interests need to be identified
-* OurGaols vs. MyGoals must be the basis of collaboration
+* OurGoals vs. MyGoals must be the basis of collaboration
+* * GdHw should flowDown
 * LsH re RE.Leslie
 * International Banking is becoming intolerable complicated.
 * * this is obviously a be-spoke business opportunity.